BBVA/kapow/docs/source/examples/index.rst

 .. warning::

-   Please be aware that if you don't explicitly specified the value of the ``Content-Type`` header, *Kapow!* will guess it, effectively negating the effect of the ``X-Content-Type-Options`` header.
+   Please be aware that if you don't explicitly specify the value of the ``Content-Type`` header, *Kapow!* will guess it, effectively negating the effect of the ``X-Content-Type-Options`` header.